Book Summaries on Technical Analysis

 Book Summary: In this two part book Steven Achelis, first gives beginners the basics of technical analysis and then provides a reference source for a number of today’s top indicators.

-Liked: The first part of this 317 page book consists of 47 pages and introduces the topic of technical analysis.
+Liked: In my version, the first part of Technical Analysis from A to Z introduces the topic of technical analysis.
 Topics covered are support and resistance, trendlines, moving averages, stock charts, trends and psychology.
 After this introduction, Steven provides a guide to indicators which covers most of the major indicators used today.
 As an example, for the MACD indicator, there is an overview of the indicator, an interpretation of the indicator, how to use the indicator and a stock chart illustrating the indicator.
 For most indicators there are 2 to 3 pages of information.

 Disliked: For some of the indicators discussed in “Technical Analysis from A to Z” a secondary reference would be a good addition.